kkj15dk/Examproject-programming/README.md

 # NB

 There are some global variables defined in settings.py.
-These are used to define user defined systems, and are used to Also, we know some project files have become rather lengthy, but this is only because of the implementation of predefiend and user defined systems.
+These are used to define user defined systems, and are loaded in certain functions, because they couldn't take more input variables.
+Also, we know some project files have become rather lengthy, but this is only because of the implementation of predefiend and user defined systems.